-Twelve of our hotels operate under Marriott or Hilton franchise agreements.
+As of December 31, 2017, 13 of our hotels operate under Marriott or Hilton franchise agreements.
 The maintenance of the franchise licenses for branded hotel properties is subject to the franchisors' operating standards and other terms and conditions set forth in the applicable franchise agreement.
 Franchisors periodically inspect hotel properties to ensure that we, our TRS lessees and management companies follow their brand standards.

 If we fail to maintain these required standards, then the brand may terminate its agreement with us and assert a claim for damages for any liability we may have caused, which could include liquidated damages.
 Moreover, from time to time, we may receive notices from franchisors or the hotel brands regarding alleged non-compliance with the franchise agreements or brand standards, and we may disagree with these claims that we are not in compliance.
 Any disputes arising under these agreements could also lead to a termination of a franchise or management agreement and a payment of liquidated damages.
-For example, the Company was notified by the franchisor of one of its hotels that as a result of low guest satisfaction scores, the Company is in default under the franchise agreement for that hotel.
-If the franchisor of that hotel elected to terminate the franchise agreement for that hotel, such a termination may trigger a default or acceleration of our obligations under some of our mortgage loans and may result in the franchisor pursuing a claim for liquidated damages.
+For example, the Company was notified by the franchisor of one of its hotels that as a result of low guest satisfaction scores, the Company was in default under the franchise agreement for that hotel.
+Though the Company is now no longer in default, if the franchisor of that hotel had elected to terminate the franchise agreement for that hotel, such termination may have triggered a default or acceleration of our obligations under some of our mortgage loans and may result in the franchisor pursuing a claim for liquidated damages.
 If we were to lose a franchise or hotel brand for a particular hotel, it could harm the operation, financing, or value of that hotel due to the loss of the franchise or hotel brand name, marketing support and centralized reservation system, all or any of which could have a material adverse effect on our business, financial condition, results of operations and our ability to make distributions to stockholders.